whitehillnate/Azure-Soc/README.md

 - Log Analytics Workspace
 - Azure Key Vault
 - Azure Storage Account
-- Microsoft Sentinel
+- Microsoft Sentinel (Note: my time and experience with Azure was excellent, KQL's syntax is a bit different from SQL, but overall went really smooth)

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+Prior to implementing changes, all resources were deployed with direct exposure to the internet.
+The Virtual Machines had wide-open Network Security Groups and built-in firewalls, and other resources were configured with public endpoints accessible to the internet—rendering the use of Private Endpoints unnecessary.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In the "AFTER" metrics phase, Network Security Groups were strengthened by restricting ALL traffic except for my admin workstation.
+Additionally, all other resources were safeguarded by their respective built-in firewalls, coupled with the implementation of Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>